chancecoin/chancecoin/README.md

 ### Burning with a Bitcoin client

 To burn with a Bitcoin client, simply send the amount of BTC you want to burn to 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD.
-All inputs must come from the same address (this is the address to which CHA will be credited).
-As long as one of the outputs is 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD, the burn will be recognized.
+As long as one of the outputs is 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD, the burn will be credited to the first input address.

 ### Burning with Blockchain.info